jethornton/mesaflash/README.md

   make

+To get command line syntax from a local make:

+  ./mesaflash --help

 To build and install MesaFlash:

   sudo make install

-to get command line syntax:
+To run an installed MesaFlash:

-  ./mesaflash --help
+  mesaflash --help